thomasbridge74/100-days-of-nautobot-archive/Day009_Python_Script_to_Jobs_Part_1/README.md

 [Containerlab](https://containerlab.dev/) is a way to build a virtual lab using network operating system with containers.

 As part of our setup, the Containerlab executables have already been installed.
-We can run the `version` command to get the version to test the installation was successful:
+We can run the `version` command as a way to test if the installation was successful:

 ```
 @ericchou1 ➜ ~ $ containerlab version